 Nix picks cost No. 15 Auburn in 30-22 loss to South Carolina

-Shi Smith had eight catches including a 10-yard TD grab midway through the third quarter and put South Carolina ahead for good, 20-19.
+Smith had eight catches including his score midway through the third quarter that put South Carolina ahead for good, 20-19.

-Auburn was driving on its following series when Nix threw his third interception — and second to cornerback Jaycee Horn who brought the ball down the left sidelines to the Tigers’ 8.
+Auburn was driving on its following series when Nix threw his third interception — and second to c Horn who brought the ball down the left sidelines to the Tigers’ 8.
 Harris was in the end zone a play later for a 27-19 lead and Auburn could not recover.

 The Tigers closed to 30-22 on Anders Carlson’s 22 yard field goal with 6:39 left.
 Auburn got the ball back once more with 2:15 left and drove to the South Carolina 13.
 Nix, though, was called for intentional grounding trying to avoid a sack and the Gamecocks held on to beat the Tigers for the first time since 1933.